Apply for Admission and I-20 Form

 7. Provide Evidence of English Proficiency

-- SAT: 500 on both Critical Reading and Writing
+- 500 and above on both the Critical Reading and Writing portions (for SATs taken before March 2016.

-- You have studied at a U.S. college or university whose credits are accepted by NOVA.
-An original transcript in a sealed envelope must be mailed by the college/university directly to the Office of International Student Services (not to a campus of NOVA) The transcript must show that you have taken the equivalent of our ENG 111 as part of a full-time course load (12 credits.
+- Studied at a U.S. college or university whose credits are accepted by NOVA and have taken the equivalent of NOVA’s ENG 111 as part of a full-time course load (12 credits).
 You must have received a C or better in the English class and have a cumulative GPA of 2.0 or better.
-All transcripts are subject to verification.
+An original transcript in a sealed envelope must be mailed from the college/university directly to the Office of International Student Services 7630 Little River Turnpike, Suite 405, Annandale, Virginia 22003.

 - You have studied at an ELS Language Center and passed Level 112.
 A copy of the certificate needs to be submitted with your application.
 Certificates are subject to verification with the ESL Language Center.